Gurparkash-Singh/Taqdeer-Alitura/README.md

 Sizing contains model information
 Add Table to DB for model size information

-Return Policy should be recieved from Tap Payments

 # Needed in the next 2 weeks
 - [ ] Presentable
 - [x] Products need to be added